09 Apr Optimized Paint Booth Filters

 Optimized is a difficult word because so many companies have burned bridges by offering “optimized” solution that only seem to optimize their own profits, but this post will discuss the traditional meaning and how you could self-test or at least self-audit someone claiming to optimize your paint booth filters so you’re not lead down a path to increasing some suppliers bottom line while yours suffers.
 More specifically in this post we will focus on the air exit/paint overspray side.

 Most importantly in paint booth exhaust filters is they capture particulate, and prevent it from entering your exhaust stack, coat your fan blades, or get spewed into the atmosphere (which could get you a fine and other legal trouble).
-However, not every supplier feels the need to make sure your overpray filters are catching particles and we've run into situations where suppliers have sacraficed capture efficiency to give longer filter life.
+However, not every supplier feels the need to make sure your overspray filters are catching particles and we’ve run into situations where suppliers have sacraficed capture efficiency to give longer filter life.
 Making sure you get a copy of either a Method 319 or 52.2 test report is important.
-Those reports will tell you the efficiency of the filter at different particle sizes, and the 319 report will give you both a dry and oil challange aerosol.
+Those reports will tell you the efficiency of the filter at different particle sizes, and the 319 report will give you both a dry and oil challenge aerosol.
 Decreasing capture efficiency will usually equal longer life, but it is a risky method.

 Case Studies vs Individual Testing